-Setting up NodeLocal DNS Cache in Yandex Managed Service for Kubernetes
+Setting up NodeLocal DNS in Yandex Managed Service for Kubernetes

-To reduce the number of DNS requests to a Managed Service for Kubernetes cluster, enable NodeLocal DNS Cache.
+To reduce the load from DNS queries in a Managed Service for Kubernetes cluster, use NodeLocal DNS.

 Tip

-If a Managed Service for Kubernetes cluster contains more than 50 nodes, use automatic DNS scaling.
+If your Managed Service for Kubernetes cluster has more than 50 nodes, use DNS autoscaling.

 Warning